simonkorosec/ServeUp/API_DOC.md

 - request type: POST
 - Retrive all restaurants in given city
 - API call should recieve a JSON with city name
-- API returns a JSON with the status and a short description, if status is OK also return list of restaurants
+- API returns a JSON array of restaurants and their data
+- If the API call is not properly formated return error status with description
+- This inconsistency between API calls is the blame of Urban Jagodic
 - Status
   * 0 - Error
-  * 1 - OK

 ###### Input data:
 ```JSON